deepixel-inc/FaceLandmarkTracker/README.md

 ## License

 This library is **proprietary and requires a paid license**.
 You may **not use, distribute, or modify** it without a valid license.
-An active internet connection is required at runtime for license validation.

 ### How to Get a License